 Their claim is that their version of the "Biblical Jesus" is all that a person needs to be saved.
 Did they forget that Jesus is still alive!
-Even so they persist on limiting God to a book and a time because they deny revelation and living prophets.
+Even so, they persist in limiting God to a book and a time because they deny revelation and living prophets.

-The fundamental declaration of their faith, the Nicene Creed, defining God as an incomprehensible trinity was established by the Catholics.
-The Protestants hold to it as do evangelicals preachers.
+The fundamental declaration of their faith, the Nicene Creed, which defines God as an incomprehensible trinity was established by what became the Catholic church.
+The Protestants hold to it as do evangelical preachers and theologians.
 There is no real difference in their base theology.

 By calling it an inerrant word of God, while knowing that they themselves don't agree to the details of doctrine, they excuse themselves because the real power is in the book and not in them.
 The foundations of salvation and purpose of life are replaced with their interpretations and philosophy which are not necessarily true.

 Mormons are Christians.
 They are not orthodox Christians, yet the Book of Mormon has produced a unified doctrine of Christ that is held by all members throughout the world.
 Why wouldn't the Christian world want another witness or multiple witnesses of their Savior?
 It is because then they can't control the narrative.

 The concept of inerrancy and singularity of scripture causes them to teach concepts that do not allow for additional light and truth through revelation to prophets.
 They say instead that the prophets ended with Jesus and the apostles because if it didn't they wouldn't be able to preach their version of the gospel for money.